 Discover Scuba

-PADI’s DIscover Scuba Diving program can have you in the ocean the same day you begin your training!
+PADI’s Discover Scuba Diving program can have you in the ocean the same day you begin your training!
 This is an introductory, non-certification program suitable for two purposes:

 • to introduce non-divers to scuba diving.
 Participants may scuba dive in confined or open water under closely controlled conditions.